-In Appendix Table A1, we document how these sample restrictions which enable an RD analysis affect the average characteristics of fathers in each of our networks.
-Our coworker sample contains approximately 20 percent of the entire population of eligible fathers with births in the relevant one-year window.
+In Appendix Table A1, we document the average characteristics of fathers in each of our networks.
+Our coworker sample contains approximately 20% of the entire population of eligible fathers in the relevant one-year window.
 Because of our sample restrictions, the reform window fathers in our employment network sample are on average less educated and slightly less likely to be married, but have otherwise similar characteristics for age, child gender, and number of children.
-Our brother sample contains approximately 13 percent of eligible fathers with births in the corresponding two-year window.
-The reform window fathers in our brother network sample are younger on average and as a consequence, also less likely to be married, but are similar with respect to college education, child gender, and number of children.
+Our brother sample contains approximately 13% of eligible fathers in the corresponding two-year window.
+The reform window fathers in our brother sample are younger on average and as a consequence, also less likely to be married, but are similar in other respects.